 for the full instructions.
 Down the line, we expect to make an image available that will incorporate more of the bits included in Steam Deck's OS (like gamescope and possibly gamepad-ui) for better 1:1 testing.When will Steam Deck be available in more countries?

 We're still finalizing plans with a bunch of other countries and territories.
-Nothing solid to announce or confirm yet, but we can say that we're working really hard on making Steam Deck available in Japan and Australia.Would Valve be interested in having any Steam Deck exclusive titles?
+Nothing solid to announce or confirm yet, but we can say that we're working really hard on making Steam Deck available in Australia.Would Valve be interested in having any Steam Deck exclusive titles?

 No, that doesn't make much sense to us.
 It's a PC and it should just play games like a PC.When a developer submits a game for Deck Verified review, how long will it take to get the results?

 We're aiming for results within a week of submission.
 That said, we think this timeframe will fluctuate depending on the current size of the queue and the complexity of other titles in the queue.
 More on this here

 .What's up with that Portal themed white Steam Deck in the background?

 Cool, right?
 This was one of the (many) prototypes that we went through before getting to our final design.
 We love it too, but we're not going to be able to bring it to market at the same time.
 We're going to look at other color options in the future, but that's pretty far down the road - nothing to announce today.How do you decide who gets a dev kit?